-These easy-to-care plants provide magnificent flowers that spread intoxicating fragrances around your house, providing you fulfill its primary care.
+Hoya Rebecca is an easy-to-care plant that provides magnificent flowers that spread intoxicating fragrances around your house, providing you with fulfilling its primary care.

 Read on to find out how to best care for your Hoya Rebecca so it stays healthy and thriving.